 - Instability.
 Untreated injuries can lead to the affected body part being unstable when performing certain actions.
 An untreated knee injury, for example, may click, catch, or buckle repeatedly, sometimes with pain.
 Injuries can also heal and become re-injured later.

 - Disability.
-Left untreated, injuries like partial tendon tears can become full ruptures that sever the connections between bones and muscle.
+Left untreated, injuries like partial tendon tears can become full ruptures that leave no connection between bones and muscle.
 Achilles tendon ruptures and ACL ruptures can disable your ability to put weight on your legs, bend or straighten your knees, stand on tiptoe, or walk with a normal heel-to-toe stride.

 - Arthritis.
 Untreated soft tissue injuries can change the way you move your joints, forcing other tissue and bones to "take up the slack" to compensate for weakness.
 The altered biomechanics can lead to wear and tear on the cartilage that may turn into tissue degeneration and ultimately osteoarthritis (OA).